-Only IRM has the capability to manage risk across multiple domains, such as vendor risk management, IT risk, digital risk, compliance, and audit.
+Only IRM has the capability to manage enterprise-wide risks, such as vendor risk management, third-party risk management, IT risk, digital risk, compliance, cloud-based risk, and audit management.
 With this capability, teams can create workflows across different domains and automate the data collection and control scoring process efficiently.
 Deploying an IRM solution across all organization functions will also help expedite an internal audit or an external audit, should one occur.

 Potential Emerging Threats and Risks

-Unlike GRC which largely operates statically, IRM works dynamically to monitor and assess emerging risks in the cybersecurity landscape.
-This aligns perfectly with the idea of continuous assessment that is embedded into IRM’s core and will assist organizations in maintaining compliance and building resilience over a long period of time, regardless of the pressures of regulatory change or digital transformation.
+Unlike GRC, which largely operates statically, IRM works dynamically to monitor and assess emerging risks in the cybersecurity landscape.
+This aligns perfectly with the idea of continuous assessment that is embedded into IRM’s core and will assist organizations in maintaining compliance, reducing risk, and building resilience over a long period of time, regardless of the pressures of changing laws and regulations or digital transformation.

-Fortunately, adopting an IRM platform like CyberStrong can help your organization’s efforts towards proving continuous compliance.
-With executive dashboards, risk management, assessments, Governance Dashboards, and AI-backed threat feeds, CyberStong can help streamline your compliance efforts across multiple frameworks continuously, saving cybersecurity teams time, energy, and frustration caused by GRC software and spreadsheets.
+Fortunately, adopting an IRM platform like CyberStrong can help your organization prove continuous compliance, effectively address uncertainty, and act with integrity.
+With executive dashboards, risk management, assessments, Governance Dashboards, and AI-backed threat feeds, CyberStong can help streamline your compliance program across multiple frameworks continuously, saving cybersecurity teams time, energy, and frustration caused by GRC software solutions and spreadsheets.

 Read our other latest blogs on GRC and integrated risk management:

 See how this global manufacturing organization adopted an IRM approach and became CyberStrong

 If you have any questions or want to know more about CyberStrong, visit our website, here, or give us a call at 1-800 NIST CSF.